patrick-callum-oconnell/caching_sim/README.md

 # caching_sim
-A program that simulates caching operations, written in C.
+A program that generates a cache and simulates caching operations, written in C.

 It reads a trace file and performs basic caching functions, printing out when there are hits, misses, and evictions.
 The cache itself is generated within the main() function,